riceissa/issarice.com/wiki/contact.md

 I also don't mind if you ask questions about me on Quora, if you want to passively contact me that way, though I don't control what Quora allows.

+I don't think having high standards and being very accessible/welcoming of newcomers and inexperienced people are incompatible.
+(See Duncan Sabien and Jonathan Blow -- and maybe Terence Tao as well -- as examples of people who embody both.)
+I strive to have both properties.

 [email]: mailto:riceissa@gmail.com
 [feedback]: https://docs.google.com/forms/d/1AbwmuMIyzB5X7P4ysL71vGD4WnMxsCKsAZULLc0X7V0/viewform?usp=send_form
 [g_feedb]: http://www.gwern.net/About#anonymous-feedback